jsandmeyer/camaro-aftermarket-radio-aux-display/README.md

 The position comes out in bytes 3-4 `buf[2-3]`, split into nibbles indicating positions `[M, R], [N/A, L]`.
 A value of 0 indicates the channel is off, but values of 1 thorugh 5 indicate the relative "closeness" and beep/flash speed, with 1 being closest and 5 being furthest.
 If two channels are activated, such as to indicate a middle-left obstruction, both channels would have the same value.

-Finally, I decided it would be prudent to have a timeout to turn off park-assist display if no data was received, in case the MCU missed the "off" signal.
+I also decided it would be prudent to have a timeout to turn off park-assist display if no data was received, in case the MCU missed the "off" signal.

+Lastly, I decided to use data from ARB ID 0x425 to decide whether to use Imperial or Metric units.
+The vehicle sends this data multiple times upon startup, so devices using only ACC power (like this) can receive it.

 ### Assembly

 **WARNING: DO THIS ALL AT YOUR OWN RISK.
 YOU MAY DAMAGE YOUR CAR OR OTHER EQUIPMENT.
-MY DESIGNS MAY HAVE FLAWS; I AM ONLY A SOFTWARE ENGINEER AFTER ALL.**
+MY DESIGNS PROBABLY HAVE FLAWS; I AM A WEB SOFTWARE ENGINEER AFTER ALL.**

 The minimum for this to work is that you need the entire PAC kit, a Maestro RR and its standard cables, and a harness to connect the Maestro RR to the camaro.
-For the harness, you can use the one that comes with the complete iDatalink kit, or just the HRN-HRR-GM2 if you want to re-pin the harness.
+For the main harness, you can use the one that comes with the complete iDatalink kit, or just the HRN-HRR-GM2 if you want to re-pin the harness (mandatory).

 If you use the harness with the iDatalink trim kit, just leave the HVAC connector and trim connector hanging.
 For the cheap option, I originally removed pins 2, 13, 20, and 23 from the HRN-HRR-GM2 to make it seem to work.
-I think I could have left 20 and 23, or changed them a little, for microphone.
 If you are particularly clever, you might be able to figure out how to wire in the car's microphone to the harness, like the PAC kit does, and connect it to a 3.5mm jack for the radio.
-However, for my final build, I did use the harness included in the KIT-CAM1.
+However, for my final build, I did use the harness included in the KIT-CAM1 with the HVAC control disconnected.

 I spliced into the 5060 Low-Speed GMLAN cable, the GND line, and the red "accessory power" line between the Maestro RR unit and my aftermarket radio to power the circuit board.

 I used a non-crossover Molex Picoblade cable to connect the circuit board to the OLED display.
-I had to temporarily remove a clip from the RPK5 trim to install the cable.
+I had to temporarily remove a retaining clip from the RPK5 trim to install the cable.
-I believe the cable included in the RPK5 is a crossover cable, please do not use it for this project.
+I believe the cable included in the RPK5 is a crossover cable, **please do not use the included display cable for this project**.

 See my analysis of the various harness connector configurations in the `2014 camaro connectors.xlsx` file in this repository.